- Research Using A Moving Company's Dot Number

 - Telling the Truth

 - Building Trust with Customers

 - Protect Customer Privacy

-Just understand that membership, or acceptance, does not mean the BBB is endorsing a particular company.
-They haven’t done a full evaluation, just made a general assessment regarding some of their business practices.
+It’s important to understand that membership, or acceptance, does not mean the BBB is endorsing a particular company.
+They haven't done a full evaluation, just made a general assessment regarding some of their business practices.

 Search For Complaints

 Look to see if there are any outstanding complaints against a moving company, just bear in mind that anyone can file a complaint, so maybe a single issue might not be enough to discredit the company.
 However, having a long list of unresolved complaints would be a problem.
 Also, focus on how recent those complaints might be; problems from a long time ago might not be as much of a concern as those filed more recently.

 You can search on the internet for positive reviews and references for your potential movers.
 Or, you might even want to ask the company directly for some of their references.
 Be as professional about this as possible, but check them out.
 On the other hand, if a 'reference' calls or contacts you, treat it with suspicion and a healthy dose of skepticism; it could be the moving company just trying to manipulate you, knowing their record is less than stellar.

 Moving companies will be able to provide you with hard information about moves they have done.
 This should include things like how long they have been in business, the number of moves they have done (possibly also differentiating between local, interstate, and/or international moves).
 These can then be checked against other independent sources.